Last updated: January 05, 2026

 Purchasing an EV charger for home-use usually costs between $300 - $1,000.
 On top of that, Level 2 and Level 3 chargers typically require professional installation, which can double the expense for the homeowner.

-Some rebate programs will only provide rebates for specific make and models of chargers.
-Other programs will allow any reputable brand/model, as long as it meets the technical requirements (such as being a Level 2 charger).
+Some of these programs will only provide rebates for specific make and models of chargers.
 Make sure to read all the program documentation before making any commitment to purchasing a charger.

 You can learn all the details for PSE&G LI Smart Charger Rebate Program at the link below.